DigitalNZ/extraction_point/README.md

 `license_id` | id of license in legacy licents table `license` | text title of license for convenience `previous_oai_identifier` | unique id in Kete's included OAI-PMH repository - useful for tracking where the record was previously in any aggregation system, E.g. Digital New Zealand, that harvested the repository
-`previous_url_patterns` | where the item was previous found in Kete for various actions, useful for setting up redirects to new system
+`previous_url_patterns` | url patterns (using glob wildcards) for where the item was previous found in Kete for various actions, useful for setting up redirects to new system
 `creator_id` | id of user who created item in legacy users table `creator_login` | unique login of user who created item in legacy users table, for convenience `creator_name` | user chosen display name of user who created item in legacy users table, for convenience